truongconghiep/CppND-Capstone-Snake-Game/README.md

 ### Game difficulty can be chosen by player

 The difficulty of the game can be chosen by the player before the game start.
 At the beginning a small window will pop up with 3 buttons for three different levels.
 Player can click on a button to choose the difficulty he wants.
 Then this window will disappear and the main game window will pop-up.
-The speed of the snake will increase faster as the player chooses more difficult levels.
+The speed of the snake will increase steady as the player chooses more difficult levels.

 ### Snake has more likes